RocketRace/badsv/README.md

 of your data being stored in a readable, compact, and handsome format...*

-BaDSV is a family of text-based file formats designed to store values, seperated by delimiters. **BaDSV files are delimited by random invalid byte sequences**, defined as a constant-length string of bytes that are impossible at the beginning of a code unit, for a given character encoding.
+BaDSV is a family of text-based file formats designed to store values, seperated by delimiters. **BaDSV files are delimited by random invalid byte sequences**, defined as a constant-length string of bytes that is not possible at the beginning of a code unit, for a given character encoding.

 This following example demonstrates the conversion process between CSV and utf-8-flavored BaDSV files: